Research Seminar in Computer Generated Music

 Time & Place

 Students can choose between a research project, a musical/artistic project or a combination of both.
-Projects require a substantial amount of documentation in the form of a website.
+Projects require a substantial amount of documentation, and will be presented in the form of a website.
 The deliverables are:

-- Weekly progress reports: in-class and website documentation, in a form of progress report logs (blogs)
+- Weekly progress reports: in-class critiques and documentation, in a form of progress report logs (blogs)

-- A website with all the detailed descriptions, progress report logs, and any data needed to reproduce your results (tips on creating research websites)
+- A final website with all the detailed descriptions, progress report logs, final presentation / demo / performance / video, and any data needed to reproduce your results (where applicable) (tips on creating research websites)

 The grading criteria will be based on: